-- Trigger/tender point injections, where indicated, for the muscles of mastication - local anesthetics (without vasoconstrictor in muscles) Note: These may also be considered as part of the examination when used in a selective manner to aid in isolation of a possible source of pain and therefore might be administered into other anatomical sites (e.g. as a nerve block). - corticosteroids - botulinum toxin there is some evidence that it is of value for myalgia, particularly that related to myospasm or muscle hyperactivity when traditional methods fail.
+- Trigger/tender point injections, where indicated, for the muscles of mastication - Local anaesthetics (without vasoconstrictor in muscles)

+Note: These may also be considered as part of the examination when used in a selective manner to aid in isolation of a possible source of pain and therefore might be administered into other anatomical sites (for example, as a nerve block) - Corticosteroids

+- Corticosteroids - Botulinum toxin there is some evidence that it is of value for myalgia, particularly that related to myospasm or muscle hyperactivity when traditional methods fail

-Ontario dentists who wish to use botulinum toxin may do so, but only for procedures that are within the scope of practice of dentistry.
-More specifically, Ontario dentists may inject botulinum toxin intra-orally for either therapeutic or cosmetic purposes, or extra-orally for therapeutic purposes, but in either case only if they are appropriately trained and competent to perform the procedure/s.
+Ontario dentists who wish to use botulinum toxin may do so but only for procedures that are within the scope of practice of dentistry.
+Ontario dentists must be appropriately trained and competent to inject botulinum toxin intra-orally for either therapeutic or cosmetic purposes, or extra-orally for therapeutic purposes.

-Ontario dentists who wish to use botulinum toxin are expected to successfully complete a course of instruction that includes pharmacological and physiological characteristics of this neurotoxin, as well as possible adverse reactions and their management.
+Ontario dentists who wish to use botulinum toxin must successfully complete a course of instruction that includes pharmacological and physiological characteristics of this neurotoxin, as well as possible adverse reactions and their management.
 In addition, Ontario dentists who wish to use botulinum toxin extra-orally for therapeutic purposes, such as for the management of certain TMDs and other oral-facial conditions, are expected to pursue more extensive training.